narendra-aem/dc-demostore-cli/README.md

   - [App URL](https://github.com/amplience/dc-demostore-core/blob/main/docs/ForkDeploy.md) - ( link to your deployed `dc-demostore-core` app )
   - Client ID / Secret - Sent via support@amplience.com - One Time Secret
   - [Hub ID](docs/screenshots.md)
-  - Username & Password for Content Hub
+  - Username & Password for Content Hub (used to map media)

 On your first invocation of any `demostore` command, the CLI will prompt you to create an environment: